Consolidated Steel Corporation: Baker Iron Works

-The Baker Iron Works had its start at Los Angeles, California, about 1874, when Milo Stannard Baker (1828-1894) acquired a small machine shop there.
+The Baker Iron Works had its start at Los Angeles, California, about 1874, when Milo Stannard Baker (1828–1894) acquired a small machine shop there.
 The business, begun on a small scale as M.S.
 Baker & Company, grew quite rapidly.
 A much larger facility was erected in 1886 and in June of that year the business was incorporated as the Baker Iron Works with capital stock of $75,000.
-Five Directors were named: Milo S. Baker, E.H.
+Five directors were named: Milo S. Baker, E.H.
 Booth, Charles F. Kimball, Fred L. Baker (Milo's son), and H.T.
 Neuree.

-Less than a year later, Baker erected a $15,000 building [equivalent to $300,000 in today's buying power] on Buena Vista Street near College.
+Less than a year later, Baker erected a $15,000 building on Buena Vista Street near College.

 Baker Iron Works had a great many different products, manufacturing mining, milling, pumping, hoisting, oil and well drilling machinery, streetcars, boilers, oven and heating furnaces, as well as a line of architectural iron.
 It seems to have been especially noteworthy for steam boiler fabrication, installation and maintenance.
 According to one authority, in 1889 Baker produced the first locomotive built in Los Angeles, designed by Milo's son Fred, vice president of the firm.